Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 Food poisoning is the single biggest liability risk for any F&B business.
 It's also the one that can generate multiple claims from a single incident.
 If a batch of contaminated food goes out, you could face claims from dozens of customers at once.

 Malaysia's food poisoning numbers tell the story.
-The Malaysian Medical Association (MMA) has flagged the high incidence of food poisoning cases nationally, with the rate reaching 70 cases per 100,000 population in 2024.
+The Malaysian Medical Association has flagged the high incidence of food poisoning cases nationally, with the rate reaching 70 cases per 100,000 population in 2024.
 The Health Ministry has been pushing stricter enforcement under the Food Act 1983 and Food Hygiene Regulations 2009.

 Under Malaysian law, the F&B operator bears legal liability when food served causes illness or injury to a customer.
 The legal framework that applies includes: